ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Prevention of spoofing attacks against attestation systems is also important.
 There are two cases to consider:

 * The entire device could be spoofed, that is, when the Verifier goes to verify a specific device, it might be redirected to a different device.
-Use of the 802.1AR identity in the TPM ensures that the Verifier's TLS session is in fact terminating on the right device.
+Use of the 802.1AR Device Identity (DevID) in the TPM ensures that the Verifier's TLS session is in fact terminating on the right device.

 * A compromised device could respond with a spoofed attestation result, that is, a compromised OS could return a fabricated quote.